 Thank you for your interest in becoming a member of the Farm Camp staff.
-Our online staff application will be available December 1st.
+Our online staff application is available November 1st and we will begin reviewing submissions starting December 1st.
 You can expect to hear back from us within two weeks of submitting an application.
 Apply HERE!

 Positions are available for experienced, responsible and enthusiastic young leaders who would be interested in devoting their summer to working with children in a positive, outdoor environment.
 Below are descriptions of the positions we have at camp.
 Depending on the hiring process, these positions may or may not be open.
 The titles below are the “positions” that you will need to choose when you complete the online application.